How to Smoke Peppers – Make Delicious Smoked Peppers Easily

-That's why I am going to show you step-by-step how to smoke peppers and other similar vegetables.
+That's why I am going to show you step-by-step how I make smoked vegetables and peppers.

 What You Need to Smoke Peppers

 Peppers of course.
 We always plant jalapenos, serrano’s, bell, chili and habaneros, just to keep it interesting and diversify the taste.
-Here is a complete list of what you’ll to get started with smoking peppers.
+Here is a complete list of what you’ll to get started.

 - Peppers, your choice